 Reevaluating Public Policy, Laws, and the Impact of Private Prisons

-There has been some movement towards reevaluation the policies and laws that have resulted in mass incarceration, and ultimately associated homelessness, in the United States.
-Indeed, legislation has passed by Congress and signed into the by the President that provides a modicum of prison and sentencing reform on the federal level.
+There has been some movement towards reevaluating the policies and laws that have resulted in mass incarceration and ultimately associated homelessness, in the United States.
+Indeed, legislation has passed by Congress and signed into law by the President that provides a modicum of prison and sentencing reform on the federal level.

 While this reform legislation is a move in the right direction, albeit a somewhat smaller one, more needs to be done in order to reduce homelessness by reigning in mass incarceration in the United States.
 In addition to continuing to reassess sentencing laws, guidelines, and practices, a close evaluation of the impact of private prisons needs to be undertaken.

 At this juncture, more definitive data needs to be collected and astutely analyzed in regard to how the existence of private prisons drives the incarceration rate and to what degree.
 Opponents to the utilization of private prisons contend that as profit-driven enterprises, they necessarily depend on higher rates of incarceration to enhance their bottom lines.
 There is a growing body of evidence that abuse has occurred in the criminal justice system to lock more individuals in private prisons for disparate periods of time.
 (As an aside, this has included the inappropriate placement of minors in privately run youth correctional facilities.)